NikKowPHP/telegram-darvin/documentation/high_level_documentation.md

 ## Project Overview

 This Telegram bot serves as an autonomous software development assistant that takes user requirements and delivers complete, production-ready applications.
-The bot leverages a **sophisticated model orchestrator** that coordinates between a **large "Architect" Language Model (LLM)** for planning and documentation, and **smaller "Implementer" LLMs (e.g., 4B parameter models)** for code execution.
+The bot leverages a **sophisticated Model Orchestrator** that intelligently routes tasks to either a **large "Architect" Language Model (LLM)** for planning, documentation, and verification, or **smaller "Implementer" LLMs (e.g., 4B parameter models)** for code execution.
+A key component enhancing this process is **codebase indexing**, which provides deep contextual understanding of the generated code for more accurate implementation and verification.
 This system uses automated code generation tools and project management methodologies to create full-stack applications from natural language descriptions.

 ## Core Functionality

 The bot transforms user ideas into complete software projects by:
 - Gathering detailed requirements through conversational interfaces.
+- **Utilizing the Model Orchestrator to decide which specialized agent (Architect or Implementer) to engage.**
-- **Utilizing an Architect LLM to generate comprehensive technical documentation based on software development best practices.**
+- **Employing an Architect LLM to generate comprehensive technical documentation based on software development best practices.**
-- Selecting optimal technology stacks.
+- Selecting optimal technology stacks (Architect LLM).
 - **Having the Architect LLM create detailed, actionable TODO markdown list plans for Implementer LLMs.**
+- **Leveraging a codebase indexing service to maintain an up-to-date, searchable representation of the project's code, enabling context-aware operations for both Architect and Implementer LLMs.**
-- **Employing Implementer LLMs to systematically execute tasks from the TODO list, marking items as complete (`[x]`) upon implementation.**
+- **Employing Implementer LLMs to systematically execute tasks from the TODO list, referencing the codebase index for context and marking items as complete (`[x]`) upon implementation.**
-- **Incorporating verification cycles where the Architect LLM reviews the work done by Implementer LLMs against the plan and quality standards.**
+- **Incorporating verification cycles where the Architect LLM meticulously reviews the work done by Implementer LLMs.
+This verification cross-references the `TODO list`, `project requirements`, `technical documentation`, and the actual `codebase (via the index)` to ensure alignment and quality.**
 - Automatically implementing the entire codebase through this iterative process.
 - Delivering packaged applications via Telegram.